CollegePaul/PhythonAI/README.md

 # PhythonAI

 ## Unit 5: Calculus for Deep Learning
-- Perceptron1.py: This file shows the initail setup of the `perceptron` and introduces the idea of `slope`
+- Perceptron1.py: This file shows the initial setup of the `perceptron` and introduces the idea of `slope`
 -